mappum/webcoin/README.md

 - Filtering transactions with Bloom filters
 - Detecting incoming transactions confirmed in blocks

 I am currently making some major refactors to the codebase, and documenting all of it.
 Much of the code in this repo is being broken out into smaller modules, each with comprehensive tests and docs.
-You can check out the modules below to see progress:

-### Roadmap
+### Modules

 | module | version | tests | description |
 |---|---|---|---|